ircam-ismm/webaudio-tutorials/scheduling/timing-and-scheduling.md

 ![late-callback](../assets/timing-and-scheduling/late-callback.png)

-Where an event is dropped (start in red) because the callback has been called too late!
+Where an event is dropped (star in red) because the callback has been called too late!

 To fix this issue we thus need to decouple the rate at which the callback is called (i.e. its period) and the lookahead, making sure that the period is always lower than the lookahead.
 With such strategy, we can thus mitigate the accuracy of the `setInterval` and recover if the callback is not called precisely at the expected time (which **_will_** be the case):